-Where to sell my car?
-The 9 best sites to sell a used car online
+Wondering where to sell a car?
+Compare 9 popular sites to sell a used car online

-Whether you're looking for a hassle-free process or the highest offer, here are the websites where you can sell a car online in Canada.
+Whether you're looking for a hassle-free process or the highest offer, here are popular websites where you can sell a car online in Canada.

-With the rise of websites to sell cars in recent years, you may be wondering where’s the best place to sell a used car.
-There are now many options for selling your car online in Canada – you can sell a car through marketplaces, online dealers or bidding sites.
-Learn more about your options to get the best offer or easiest experience.
+With the rise of car-selling websites in recent years, you may be wondering where’s the best place to sell a used car.
+There are now many options for selling your car online in Canada—you can sell a car through marketplaces, online dealers or bidding sites.
+Learn more about your options to help you get the best offer or have the easiest experience.

-If you’re trying to decide what are the best websites to sell a car in Canada, check out our top picks below:
+If you’re trying to find the best websites to sell a car in Canada, check out these popular picks below:

 1. Clutch